HuJacobJiabao/Android-Weather-App/README.md

 # 🌤️ Android Weather App

 A fully-featured Android weather application that provides real-time forecasts using the Tomorrow.io API.
-Built with Java, Android SDK, MongoDB, and a custom Node.js backend, this app enables users to view detailed weather data, manage favorite cities, and share weather updates via Twitter.
+Built with Java, Android SDK, MongoDB, and a custom Node.js backend, this app enables users to view detailed weather data, manage favorite cities, and share weather updates via X(Twitter).

 ---